Peck's personal Web site

 We're told that the convent attached to Santa Caterina looked out of the building only over this square, and since it's got so many nudies in it, the windows were blocked up to save the devoted nuns from having to go to Hell.

 The bizarre and very rude Fontana Pretoria was designed in the 1550s for a Tuscan villa but bought up by the city of Palermo in 1573 in order to evoke envy from all round Italy, particularly from Messina ('keeping up with the Jones').
 Either because nearby patrician churchgoers were offended or the nuns up in the caged windows might be led astray by all the nude nymphets and river gods with enormous scrota, the edifice has always been called the Fontana della vergogna, or Fountain of Shame.

 The grumpy old silenus

 Surely it was all meant as a joke

 A last gesture: "Please don't be offended.
 We're not all like that."

 We thought it was a threatened riot or demonstration, but it was just the daily late afternoon police blockade to convert the main street into an evening pedestrian promenade.
 The Quattro Canti or Four Corners of the old town.

 Coming over to Sicily we dined (alone) in the ferry's large and rather pretentious restaurant, so this time we're filling up on pizzas before sailing time.

-A convivial litle pizza place, which in addition to good pizza could rustle us up some pizza without anything on it to get us through the boat ride.
+A convivial little pizza place, which in addition to good pizza could rustle us up some pizza bread without anything on it to get us through the boat ride.

 T. S. Eliot's The Waste Land, uno spettacolo di Claudio Collovà